leonardomagalhaes21/feup-COMP/README.md

 ## Self-Assessment

-We successfully implemented the compiler frontend and added extra components and tests to improve functionality and validation.
+We successfully implemented a complete compiler pipeline including the frontend (lexical analysis, parsing, and semantic analysis), intermediate representation generation (OLLIR), and backend code generation (Jasmin).
+Additionally, we implemented various optimizations and added extra components and tests to improve functionality and validation.